If you are a journalist, you can reach our press office by emailing your enquiry to firstname.lastname@example.org or calling us on 01296 619400

 - We are the only UK charity dedicated to providing accurate medical information and support to people affected by lymphoma including families, friends and carers.

-- The services that we offer include a Freephone helpline, award-winning free patient information, a buddy scheme with telephone links to other people with similar experiences, local support groups, regional patient conferences and a website featuring forums.
+- The services that we offer include a freephone helpline, award-winning free patient information in print and online, a buddy scheme with telephone links to other people with similar experiences, local support groups, patient conferences and an online forum.

 Want to share your experiences of lymphoma?

 If you have been affected by lymphoma and would like to share your experiences to help raise awareness, please contact our press office on 01296 619418 or email@example.com